Canadian Visa Programs

 There are several Canadian visa programs available for people who want to move to Canada, such as the:

 - Provincial Nominee Program

 Federal Skilled Worker Program (FSWP)

-The Federal Skilled Worker Program (FSWP) is a points-based Canadian immigration program for skilled foreign workers who have at least one year of full-time paid work experience during the past 10 years in one of the dozens of high-demand jobs in Canada categorized at Skill Level 0, A or B by the National Occupational Classification (NOC) codes and who also receive at least 67 out of 100 points possible for different factors and meet other criteria.
+The Federal Skilled Worker Program (FSWP) is a points-based Canadian immigration program for skilled foreign workers who have at least one year of full-time paid work experience during the past 10 years in one of the dozens of high-demand jobs in Canada categorized at Training, Education, Experience and Responsibilities (TEER) Skill Level 0, 1, 2 or 3 by the 2021 National Occupational Classification (NOC) codes and who also receive at least 67 out of 100 points possible for different factors and meet other criteria.
 Most of these occupations require a university education or other specialized training and include several occupations in such career fields as: business, education, financial, healthcare, management and technology.
-Points are given for your English and/or French language skills, education level, work experience in an eligible occupation (i.e., NOC Skill Level 0, A or B), age, qualifying offer of Canadian employment, and adaptability.
+Points are given for your English and/or French language skills, education level, work experience in an eligible occupation (i.e., TEER Skill Level 0, 1, 2 or 3), age, qualifying offer of Canadian employment, and adaptability.
 Foreign professionals who qualify for the FSWP may be able to apply for Express Entry to Canada.
 The team of authorized immigration consultants that Become A Canadian subcontracts can provide you with an evaluation of your eligibility for the FSWP or other Canadian immigration programs.
 To read more about the FSWP, click here!